-On behalf of everyone at The Recovery Village Umatilla, congratulations on taking the first step toward a healthier you.
+On behalf of everyone at The Recovery Village in Umatilla, Florida, congratulations on taking the first step toward a healthier you.
 This guide will introduce you to our treatment center and therapy programs and help answer your most pressing questions before your arrival.
 Here you’ll get an idea of what to bring with you, what daily life will look like and explore the different levels of care offered at our treatment center.
 We are excited to welcome you and are honored to be a part of your healing process — we’ll be with you every step of the way.

 What to Bring

 This guide ensures you have everything you need while you’re with us, so you can focus on what’s really important — getting better.
 We recommend that new residents pack the following items for treatment:

 - Two-weeks worth of season-appropriate clothing

 - Comfortable sleepwear